A Beginner’s Guide On How To Buy A Static Caravan

 Many owners choose to rent out their caravan during peak season when the demand is highest.
 This can help you cover all or some of your running costs.

 Most parks allow subletting, with many providing it as a service.
-They will take a management fee so remember to ask what their commission will be before signing any agreements.
+They will take a management fee, so remember to ask for their commission before signing any agreements.

 You can also deal with the lettings yourself, perhaps paying someone local to the park to handle the arrivals and departures of guests.